tpiaggio/arqsoft-ts/README.md

 ### database-mongodb

-Lesson that consisted on explaining how to connect to a MongoDB database using Mongoose as an ORM.
+Lesson that consisted on explaining how to connect to a MongoDB database using Mongoose as an ODM.

+### database-mysql

+Lesson that consisted on explaining how to connect to a MySQL database using Sequelize as an ORM.

 ### auth-db